atlas77-lang/atlas77-docs/src/docs/latest/src/introduction.md

 Atlas77 is a statically typed, compiled programming language that I do in my free time.
 I hope to be able to use it for future projects.
 Don't expect it to be production-ready anytime soon.

+I would describe it as a modern take of C++.
+And for that it takes inspiration from many languages like:
+- Rust/C++/C# for the syntax
+- Java/CPython for the runtime

 # Goals

 - Having a `core/graphics` module that links to Vulkan/OpenGL/DirectX.